 Each campsite has canvas tents on wooden platforms that sleep two.
-Most have at least one 6-8 bunk Adirondack.
+Three or four cub scouts are often comfortable in the tents.
+Most have at least one

+6-8 bunk Adirondack.
 Each site has potable water and a restroom facility.
 Each site also has a designated fire ring and flagpole.
-Units will be placed in a campsite in the weeks just before your session based on unit numbers, med-
+Units will be placed in a campsite in the week just before your session based on unit numbers, medical needs and other requirements.
+Your unit is welcome to bring tents but extra space in some sites is limited due to terrain and current placement of tent platforms.